Trekking the foothills in Western Nepal | Lachlan Gardiner

 Read our Animal Welfare Code of Conduct for a better idea of how you can ensure that your travels do not negatively impact all the beautiful creatures of the world.

 8. Do Your Research

 An informed traveller will make better decisions for the environment.
-We urge you to research the environmental issues faced by the destination you are visiting and to commit to minimising the contribution you make to these problems.
+We urge you to research the environmental issues faced by the destination you are visiting and commit to minimising the contribution you make to these problems.

 9. Take a Direct Flight

 Minimise the carbon produced by your air travel by booking the most direct flight to your destination.
 After all, sometimes the savings of cheaper indirect flights are not really worth it once you add up hotel costs, airport lounges or expensive airport meals.
 Even better, offset your air travel next time you travel to support sustainable energy projects through the South Pole.
 Find Out More

 Again, this comes down to doing your research.
 Look for substantial commitments to responsible travel, actual procedures and initiatives in place which make a positive impact on the local people and environment.
 Ensure that whoever you travel with has a proven commitment to responsible travel and the environment.
 Like us!

 Responsible Travel with World Expeditions